 - Create a place to hide.
-This is also a two-bird shot.
+Hideout is a two-bird shot.
 Cats are passionate hunters, and hiding is an essential part of hunting.
 Even if your indoor cat does not hunt prey in your living room, his play will be more fun if he has the opportunity to hide before attacking a ball.
-A very good place to hide is in a plant, especially one with wide leaves.
+A perfect place to hide is in a plant, especially one with broad leaves.
 You might create a small garden in your house for your cat’s enjoyment—the more plants, the better!
 However, cats love to nibble plants, so make sure they are not poisonous.
 Use your imagination to create small caves, cat houses, or tunnels for your cat’s pleasure; even a cardboard box would do.
-Our cat often hides on a small shelf under the table.
+Our cat often hides on a beam under the table.

 - Stroke and groom him.
 Most cats get excited and start to purr when you stroke them.
-It’s one of the top pleasures for cats, along with sleeping and eating—just like it is for humans.
-And, if your indoor cat is bored, you will sure not be during the petting, he will enjoy it.
+Grooming is among the top pleasures for cats, along with sleeping and eating—just like it is for humans.
+Grooming is a perfect way to entertain an indoor cat.
+During the time spent on it, your cat won’t be bored.

 - Feed something delicious and uncommon.
 Outside, cats spend most of their time gathering food.
 Indoor cats lack this activity and become bored.
 Vary from canned to dry food, and create a food hunt in your house by hiding a small amount of kibble in different places or throwing bits of dry food for your cat to catch.
 However, don’t overfeed your bored cat.
 Fat cats are rarely happy cats.
 Whatever extra you feed must be subtracted from your cat’s daily food intake.

 - Create a beautiful outside view.
 Gazing through the window is one of the most popular cat activities when they’re home alone.
-It’s extra interesting when the sun is rising and birds are awakening.
+It’s extra enjoyable when the sun is rising, and the birds are awakening.
 Make sure at least one window is free and accessible.
 Glass doors are great as well.
-However, be aware that an outdoor view can create anxiety in some cats.
+However, be aware that an outside view can create anxiety in some cats.
 Make sure his stress levels are not climbing.

 - Let your indoor cat outside.
 Every movement of grass, flying birds, or butterflies is exciting and fun.
-Take care when bringing your cat outdoors so he does not run away.
+Take care when bringing your cat outdoors, so he does not run away.
 Use a leash or put him in a small, enclosed area.
-Some indoor cats might crave to get outside, but others might be afraid of opened doors.
+See here for our tips to let your indoor cat outside safely.
+Some indoor cats might crave to get out, but others might be afraid of opened doors.
 Don’t push.
 If your cat feels frustrated or scared, maybe it’s not the activity for him.